Stirling Dickinson: Legacy

 painters and sculptors as well as retirees from the United States.

 A campus at the Academia Internacional San Miguel de Allende bears his name.

 During the period from the 1950s to the 1970s the Instituto Allende attracted hundreds of students from the United States.

 Beat Generation writers including Jack Kerouac and Neal Cassady spent time in the town.

 By 2010 almost one tenth of the population, or 8,000 people, came from the United States.

-The impact was not all positive.